Eddy Piñeiro: 2024 season

 On November 17, 2024, Piñeiro became the NFL's all-time field goal percentage leader during the Panthers' bye week.
 He had finished the previous week with 101 made field goals in 113 attempts, which is 89.381%.
 Baltimore's Justin Tucker, who has held the best field goal percentage in NFL history over most of the last 10 years, went 1-for-3 in the Ravens' game against the Steelers and his percentage fell from 89.716% to 89.348%.
-On December 1, Piñeiro fell out of first-place all the way to third, going 3-for-5 in Carolina's game against Tampa Bay and falling to 88.525%, behind both Tucker and Kansas City's Harrison Butker, who became the new leader while on injured reserve, with a percentage of 89.212%.
+On December 1, Piñeiro fell out of first place to third after going 3-for-5 against Tampa Bay and falling to 88.525%, behind both Tucker and Kansas City's Harrison Butker, who became the new leader while on injured reserve, with a percentage of 89.212%.

 San Francisco 49ers

+2025 season

 On September 10, 2025, Piñeiro signed with the San Francisco 49ers on a one-year contract.

 During a Week 2 26–21 road victory over the New Orleans Saints, Piñeiro made his 49ers debut and converted both of his field goal attempts and was two of three on extra points.
 In the next game against the Arizona Cardinals, Piñeiro made his lone extra point attempt, along with all three of his field goal attempts, including a game-winning 35-yard field goal as time expired to give the 49ers a narrow 16–15 victory.
 Two weeks later against the Rams, Piñeiro made both of his extra point attempts and all four of his field goal attempts, including a career-long 59-yarder in the fourth quarter and a game-winning 41-yarder during the 26–23 overtime road victory.
 Piñeiro was named NFC Special Teams Player of the Week for his performance.

 During a Week 6 30–19 road loss to the Tampa Bay Buccaneers, Piñeiro made all four of his field goal attempts, including two from over 50 yards, and his lone extra point attempt.
 In the next game against the Falcons, Piñeiro made both of his field goal attempts, including a 55-yarder near the end of the first half, and both of his extra point attempts during the 20–10 victory.
 Piñeiro was named NFC Special Teams Player of the Month for October after converting all 10 of his field goal attempts and all six extra point attempts.

+Piñeiro finished the 2025 season going 28-for-29 on field goals, co-leading the NFL in field goal percentage at 96.6% alongside Nick Folk.
+Piñeiro made his postseason debut during the Wild Card Round against the Eagles, converting his lone field goal attempt and two of three extra points in the 23–19 victory.
+In the Divisional Round against the Seahawks, Piñeiro made both of his field goals, converting the 49ers' only points of the 41–6 road loss.

+2026 season

+On March 11, 2026, Piñeiro signed a four-year, $17 million extension with the 49ers.